djbr22/plex_assistant/troubleshooting.md

 Whenever posting an issue always include the following info:

-* Any errors in your logs
+* Any errors in your logs along with debug info (see below on how to enable debug)
 * The method you're using (IFTTT, DialogFlow, HA Conversation)
-* If the companion sensor is working
+* If the companion sensor is working `sensor.plex_assistant_devices`
 * If you're able to use HA's built in Plex Integration without issue
-* Any helpful info from the troubleshooting methods below

 ## Enable debug logs for the component